 Nikki Ivey is DogSpeak's founder, trainer and canine behavioral specialist.
 She has been training dogs and their owners for almost 25 years.
-Nikki works with dogs displaying poor manners, dog and human aggression, fear and other behavioral issues with the use of positive methods.
+Nikki primarily works with dogs displaying behavioral issues such as dog and human aggression, fear and anxiety.
 In addition to in-home sessions, she also teaches group classes at The Farm at Natchez Trace.
 Nikki is also certified in canine nutrition.

 Nikki owned and operated one of the first daycare facilities in the Nashville area, and now assists daycare and kennel owners in their own facilities.
 She has also written multiple books and produced several online courses to assist pet owners, business owners and and their staff, and rescue organizations.

 In her free time, Nikki enjoys spending time with her family (including 3 dogs and 3 cats), working out and hosting karaoke.

 Gray has worked with dogs for almost 10 years, and uses his two dogs, Obi and Jed, to help teach the dogs DogSpeak serves.

 In his spare time, Gray enjoys playing drums, hiking and rock-climbing.

 Britteny Watson is DogSpeak's business manager, and has been with DogSpeak since 2013.
 You will likely speak to her when you book an appointment via phone or email.
-She is also the Volunteer Director for Retrieving Independence.
+She is also the Director of Volunteer Coordination for Retrieving Independence.

 Prior to working with DogSpeak, Britteny spent 10 years working in and managing pet-related businesses.
 She holds a Bachelor of the Arts in public relations from Belmont University.